-The engine may only be lifted on the dedicated attachment points by using the GENUINE ROTAX® engine lift set and/or a spreader bar with 35 cm (13.78 in) distance between lifting points.
+The engine may only be lifted on the dedicated attachment points by using the GENUINE-ROTAX®- engine lift set and a spreader bar with 350 mm (13.78 in) distance between lifting points.
 Make sure that lifting device does not bend the attachment lugs by relevant force distribution.